-The midterm will be a mix of ID terms, and open ended essay questions regarding both the readings and the material discussed in class.
-The midterm will cover all the material dealt with up until then, and will be in-class on October 7.
+The midterm will exist of a take-home exam with open ended essay questions regarding the readings and the material discussed in class.
+The midterm will cover all the material dealt with up until then and will take place on October 13.

-The research proposal will exist of a 15 page double-spaced paper engaging a specific puzzle regarding campaigns and elections in relation to the readings you will read in this course.
+The research proposal will exist of a 18-20 page double-spaced paper engaging a specific puzzle regarding campaigns and elections in relation to the readings you will read in this course.
 Note that this paper concerns a proposal of a research project - it is not about actually executing the project, but about producing a paper presenting a clear research question regarding campaigns and elections that could be executed.
 The grade you receive for the paper as a whole is based on your initial one-page proposal (10% of the total paper grade), your subsequent updated proposal (20%), and the final paper you submit at the end of the semester (70%).

 Throughout the course we will be discussing the question of how political scientists can test their claims using different research methodologies.
-On October 14 we will use our class to talk about how to specifically design a research project in political science.
-On October 18, we will use our class time that week for you to brainstorm and design a research question for the proposal paper.
-On October 21 you will submit a one-page proposal for the topic of your final paper, the research question you will be trying to answer, and a brief and basic outline of the methodological approach you will be taking in trying to answer your research question.
+On October 24 we will use our class to talk about how to design a research project in political science and brainstorm potential ideas.
+On October 27 you will submit a one-page proposal for the topic of your final paper, the research question you will be trying to answer, and a brief and basic outline of the methodological approach you will be taking in trying to answer your research question.
 You will receive feedback on this assignment and you can make any changes you want in response (including changing the question, or even the entire topic).

-On November 11 you will prepare and discuss in class a 5-page paper outlining your updated research question, a short initial literature review on the topic, and a basic outline of your updated methodological approach.
-On November 15 you will submit this 5-page paper to me.
-On December 6, we will use all our class time to workshop your updated proposal projects with other students.
-The final paper, which will include a more extensive literature review, updated discussion of your research question, and methodological approach, is due on December 10.
+For November 14 you will prepare for discussion in class a 5-page paper outlining your updated research question, a short initial literature review on the topic, and a basic outline of your updated methodological approach.
+On November 17 you will submit this 5-page paper to me.
+On December 5, we will use all our class time to workshop your updated proposal projects with other students.
+The final paper, which will include a more extensive literature review, updated discussion of your research question, and methodological approach, is due on December 12.

 Specific guidelines regarding the components of the research design will be distributed after the first midterm.
 However, while doing the readings keep your eye open for a topic you might be interested expanding on for this assignment.

 Grading Scale and Calculation of Final Course Grade: For the midterm you can earn up to 100 points.
 Those points subsequently are converted to a letter grade which builds towards your final course grade in line with the scale below.
 For your research paper assignments and participation you will receive a single letter grade which follows the point value outlined below.